 If you decide to withhold your information your application will not be affected, after all it is your right not to have your data passed to a third party.
 However, we hope you will release this information, which will help course centres identify anything they are doing which reduces equitable access to the profession.

 You are asked for your consent for the course centres you have applied to to have full access to the information you give in the Equal Opportunities section of your application.
 The information would not be anonymous and, if you give your consent, the course centres would have access to it during their selection process and afterwards.
 The data would be available to the course centres during this application cycle and in future years.

 We expect that all course centres will adhere to the requirements of both the Equality Act and Data Protection law in any use they make of the data.
-Please see the Courses section for information provided by individual course centres to check whether or not they use the data provided by those applicants who give consent.
+Please see the Courses section for information provided by individual course centres about how they may expect to use the data provided by those applicants who give consent.